What are reference interest rates?

 Reference interest rates, sometimes called benchmark interest rates, are interest rates that are used as the basis for financial contracts, such as floating-rate mortgage loans and other bank loans.
 For example, a bank can extend a mortgage loan to a household at a reference rate (e.g. the 12-month EURIBOR) plus a spread (e.g. 1%), such that if the reference rate rises, so does the cost of the loan, and if the reference rate falls, the cost of the loan also decreases.
 Reference interest rates are also used to calculate bank overdraft fees and deposit rates.

-The most common reference rates are the so-called interbank rates, such as the EURIBOR or the €STR (which recently replaced the EONIA), which are the interest rates that banks and other intermediaries charge when they lend to one another.
-This information helps central banks gauge how monetary policy is transmitted to the interbank market.
+The most common reference rates are the EURIBOR or the €STR (which replaced the EONIA), which provide information to the central banks regarding how monetary policy is transmitted to the markets.

 Reference interest rates should be accessible to all and calculated in a transparent manner.
 The most widely used reference interest rates in the euro area are: